tamentis/cartman/README.rst

 TODO
 ----
  - don't die if there is a trailing slash.
- - use the owner even if a template is specified.
  - find a way to read comments (tricky because there is nothing that dumps the comments in their raw format in the default Trac installation).
  - create a few shortcuts: